 Elsewhere in the exhibit find cartoonist Ricardo Cate (Santo Domingo Pueblo) and illustrator Chad Yellowjohn (Shoshone-Bannock/Spokane)-- who caricatures of notable living Native artists whose works are also in the exhibit, like Jason Garsia (Santa Clara Pueblo) and Cara Romero (Chemehuevi), are not only spot-on but quite funny...

 By Alex De Vore Nov 19, 2019

 DECOLONIZING THE EXHIBITION: Imagining Indigenous Futures

-"Artist and Activist Chad Browneagle masterfully mobilizes popular culture to affirm the perseverance survival of Native peoples and to establish support for current efforts to eliminate violence against Native bodies and lands.
-Through comparison of the protests at Standing Rock to Star Wars, Chad Browneagle creates an ethos of rebellion for the young Native protesters.
+"Artist and Activist Chad Yellowjohn masterfully mobilizes popular culture to affirm the perseverance survival of Native peoples and to establish support for current efforts to eliminate violence against Native bodies and lands.
+Through comparison of the protests at Standing Rock to Star Wars, Chad Yellowjohn creates an ethos of rebellion for the young Native protesters.
 He also makes Indigenous protest more intelligible to outsiders, nesting this movement in a familiar pop culture context .
-In the work, Browneagle renders a crowd of water protecters, including some of his friends from the Institute of American Indian Arts"
+In the work, Yellowjohn renders a crowd of water protecters, including some of his friends from the Institute of American Indian Arts"